tienbg-zigexn/jenkins_l_and_d/readme.md

 instead of install globally using pip.
 This is better but still, just use the debian package instead.
 - I hate incompetent.

+- nginx is a really popular piece of software, it is included in pretty much every linux distrubutions.
+Why do you have to add a repo in order to install it?
+At least, I don't have to.
+Since my rockylinux has it.
+- the same with php-fpm.